-Action(s): Provide Career Centers at four comprehensive high schools and Buena Vista high school to coordinate college and post-secondary visits on all campuses, one career day at each site, and one district-wide College Fair
+Action(s): In order to address this condition of our unduplicated students, the district will develop an LEA-wide college awareness campaign.
+This action at our high schools is designed to support our unduplicated students.
+The district will provide Career Centers at four comprehensive high schools and Buena Vista high school and will ensure that unduplicated student benefit by coordinating college and post- secondary visits on all campuses, one career day at each site, and one district-wide College Fair of 164